 COSHH stands for the Control of Substances Hazardous to Health Regulations.

 The Regulations have a hierarchy of control measures which must be followed.
-If it is possible the activity or process must be changed so that the hazardous substance isn’t used or generated, or a safer alternative should be used.
+Where possible change the activity or process so that the hazardous substance isn’t used or generated, or a safer alternative should be used.
 The last control measure should be the use of personal protective equipment.

 The employer must make sure that the control measures are properly used and maintained.
 If necessary they must monitor exposure and under some circumstances health surveillance must be provided.

 Employees must also be properly informed, trained and supervised.
 Just having safety data sheets on file is not sufficient to comply with the requirements.

 The HSE has information on what the law requires and advice on completing COSHH assessments.

 For more information contact the Public Protection Team: